-The government has made sweeping changes to work visa rules rolling out from October 2019 through to mid 2021.
-These impact employers and migrant workers (those either holding a current work visa or applying for a new work visa).
+The government made sweeping changes to work visa rules rolled out in October 2019 and they will continue through until mid-2022.
+These impact employers and migrant workers (holding a current work visa or applying for a new work visa).

 The summary of changes are: